AnastasiaFab/TOMO/README.md

 TOMO
 ====

-TOMO is a Touch Synthesizer board based on Arduino.
+#### TOMO is a Touch Synthesizer board based on Arduino.

+##### TOMO can sense your touch on many different materials and create sounds to tell things to people.

 <img src="TOMO.jpg" alt="TOMO" style="width: 100%"/>